 Epilogue: Think Inside the Box

 The Super Intelligent Chip, designed and manufactured by Machina Dynamica, is considerably more powerful than the original Chip due to advancements in technology and method of use.
 The Super Intelligent Chip is a small 1/2" silver disc that is attached on the lower level of the CD tray used for Mini Discs or in the case of a tray without a Mini Disc area attached to the underside of the tray.
 Thus, the chip is inserted into the player along with the CD to be treated.
-The high laser photon density inside the player produces much greater photoluminescence in the chip.
+The high laser photon density inside the player produces much greater photoluminescence in the chip!
 The Super Intelligent Chip treats 14 CDs, DVDs, SACDs or Blu Ray.
-The Super Intelligent Chip comes in an aluminum foil wrapper and should always be stored in the wrapper when not in use.
+The Super Intelligent Chip comes in an aluminum foil wrapper and due to its light sensitivity should always be stored in its wrapper when not in use.

 Super Intelligent Chips

-In the case of the original Intelligent Chip, CD laser light escapes the player through a number of small holes and narrow gaps in the CD player case.
+In the case of the original Intelligent Chip, CD laser light escapes the player through a narrow gap around the CD tray.
 The emitted photons from chip commingle with the CD laser light that is everywhere in the room and inside the player; the commingled light resonates with the CD's polycarbonate material, improving its optical performance.
 In the case of The Super Intelligent Chip, the process occurs entirely inside the CD player where all the interactions are more intense.